daczarne/codestackr_css_tutorial/04_position/README.md

 ![](absolute/top-100.px)

-If we wanted the green box to be ontop of the orange box, we'd need to use the `z-index` property.
+If we wanted the green box to be on top of the orange box, we'd need to use the `z-index` property.
 But, keep in mind that `z-index` only works if the element has a position.
-Since we don't want it to be removed from the documents flow, we'll give it `postion: relative;`
+Since we don't want it to be removed from the documents flow, we'll give it `position: relative;`

 ``` css
 .child-box-2 {